 - You can add backup sets for the instances and AGs using Protect > MS-SQL servers.

 - The Backup Now button on the Availability group or instance details page triggers the backup for the individual backup set configured for the selected instance or AG.

 - You can individually enable or disable backup sets attached to the instance or AG.

 - Phoenix allows you to run multiple backups or restores, or multiple backups and restores simultaneously on the same server.

 - Phoenix creates restore points differently for the File and MS-SQL backup sets.

 - When a backup set is deleted, all the restore points corresponding to that backup sets are deleted.

 - If you delete the backup set attached to an instance or AG, the instance or AG is unconfigured from backup.
-The Configuration Status column on the Instances/AGs tab displays the icon.
+The Configuration Status column on the All SQL Resources tab displays the icon.

 - You cannot delete an instance or AG until all its attached backup sets are deleted.